-The inspection of the Fort Martin Landfill area began at Sedimentation Pond No. 3.
-After observing Sedimentation Pond No. 3, the inspection continued along the north facing embankment of the Original Landfill.
+The inspection of the Original Landfill began along the north facing embankment.
 The embankment slopes and benches were observed by traversing on foot around the landfill.
 The top of the landfill was observed by walking the haul road, then walking along the perimeter and across the landfill.
 Stormwater channels surrounding the landfill were observed while walking along the benches.
 Sedimentation Pond No's.
-4, 5, and 6 were observed after the inspection of the landfill.
+4, 5, and 6 were observed during the inspection of the landfill.